realKarthikNair/16-xf0xxx-linux-troubleshooting/enable_wayland.md

 ### Enable wayland on Fedora Workstation (gnome)

-If wayland isn't working already (which should be in most of the cases) follow these
+If wayland isn't working already (Wayland should be working even with NVIDIA GPU on Fedora in most of the cases) follow these

 1.